Help & Advice Articles, Videos and How-to-Guides

 Installing a cavity wall drainage system

-Hiring a professional waterproofing contactor with experience and qualifications in basement waterproofing is crucial.
-The correct products, specification and expert installation are essential for a cavity drain system to work effectively and to last a lifetime.
+Hiring a professional waterproofing contractor with experience and qualifications in basement waterproofing is crucial.
+The correct products, specifications and expert installation are essential for a cavity drain system to work effectively and last a lifetime.
 Whereas a novice DIYer can do some waterproofing jobs, installing an important system like this should be passed to an expert.

 What maintenance is needed for a cavity drainage system?